Robbie Basho

 Summary.

-The mysterious Robbie Basho (Daniel Robinson, born 1940 in Baltimore) took up John Fahey's solo-guitar music, wed it to eastern mysticism (way before new-age music was invented), mixed in elements of middle-eastern, Indian, Latin and Japanese music (way before world-music was invented), and added experimentation derived from jazz improvisation (way before fusion was invented).
+The mysterious Robbie Basho took up John Fahey's solo-guitar music, wed it to eastern mysticism (way before new-age music was invented), mixed in elements of middle-eastern, Indian, Latin and Japanese music (way before world-music was invented), and added experimentation derived from jazz improvisation (way before fusion was invented).
 Seal Of The Blue Lotus (1965), The Grail And the Lotus (1966) and Falconer's Arm (1967) are simply unique.
 Venus In Cancer (1969) and Song Of The Stallion (1971) are more than unique.

 Full bio.

-Robbie Basho (born Daniel Robinson) was the most mysterious of the solo guitar experimenters: originally a religious folk-singer in school, he eventually coined an ethno-music spiritualism that assimilated white music, black music, Latin music (flamenco), and oriental music (Indian, Persian, Japanese).
-His goal was to create classical music for the “steel stringed guitar.”
-His intent remained largely unrealistic for him, yet served to create a condition of great musical awareness for future generations of guitarists.
+Robbie Basho (an orphan, adopted as Daniel Robinson, born 1940 in Baltimore) was perhaps the most mysterious of the solo guitar experimenters of the 1960s: originally a folk-singer and guitarist from Maryland who played blues and country, he eventually coined an ethno-music spiritualism that assimilated white music, black music, Latin music (flamenco), and oriental music (Indian, Persian, Japanese).
+His declared goal was to create classical music for the “steel stringed guitar.”
+That intent remained largely unrealistic for him, yet laid the foundations for a deeper musical awareness for future generations of guitarists.

 Robinson changed his name in honor of the Japanese poet Matsuo Basho.
-He fell in love with the Indian raga in 1962 when he discovered Ravi Shankar.
-His musical career truly began when he met John Fahey in Seattle.
+He fell in love with the Indian raga in 1962 when he discovered Ravi Shankar, and developed a raga-influenced style of playing the 12-string guitar.
+By 1965 he had relocated to Berkeley, in a house shared with three members of Country Joe & The Fish near the folk club Jabberwock where he was performing with bluegrass bands like the Pine Valley Boys of Butch Waller and Herb Pedersen.
+His musical career truly began when he met again his old schoolmate John Fahey in Seattle.
 Seal of the Blue Lotus (Takoma, 1965 – Fantasy, 1966), The Grail and the Lotus (Takoma, 1966), and the tracks recorded in February, 1966 that are collected on Guitar Soli (Takoma, 1996) are largely improvised, and they scan along the lines of Indian raga.
 They are still naïve and fairytale-esque, even in the radiant visions of the exotic Dharma Prince and Golden Shamrock (both from the second, more delicate record).

 Basho Sings (Takoma, 1967) is a minor test of self-experimentation (on which he sings).
 On Contemporary Guitar (1967) another landmark composition appears: The Thousand Incarnations of the Rose (16 minutes).

-The two part album, Falconer’s Arm (Takoma, 1967), although marred by some meddling, is located at the farthest end of guitar trials.
-Basho presses in some lively raga to a Scottish beat (Falconer’s Arm) and a four movement symphony for solo guitar called Lost Lagoon Suite, which was inspired by popular legends and packed with narrative and dramatic effects.
-The titanic and mournful Pasha and the heroic, hare-krishna hymn Song of God, a consecrated tour de force of guitar like no other.
+The double LP Falconer’s Arm (Takoma, 1967), although marred by some clumsy tenor singing, embraces more daring guitar experiments.
+Basho launches in lively Scottish-accented ragas (Falconer’s Arm) and concocts the four-movement symphony for solo guitar Lost Lagoon Suite (inspired by popular legends and overflowing with narrative and dramatic effects).
+The titanic flamenco-ish lament of Pasha and the heroic, hare-krishna hymn Song of God crown this unprecedented tour de force of guitar playing.

-Basho is the folk musician who was able to more consciously abstract and universalize the transcendent spirit of the raga and transfer it into the Great American infinite meadows and green hills.
-He was able to put marry the virgin nature, the savage wild, and human ambitions.
+Basho is the folk musician who most consciously abstracted and universalized the transcendental spirit of the raga and transferred it into the infinite of America's vast prairies and green hills.
+He wed the raga to the breath of virgin and wild nature.

-Zarthus (Vanguard, 1974) still contains extended tracks such as the long Rhapsody in Druz, but it is spoled by excessive use of its own content.
+Zarthus (Vanguard, 1974) still contains extended tracks such as Rhapsody in Druz, but it is again marred by his tenor.

 Bonn Ist Supreme (Bo Weavil, 2008) documents a live performance from 1980.